nathanmkaya/mattermost-plugin-jira/readme.md

 # Mattermost/Jira Integration

-For Documentation please visit: https://mattermost.gitbook.io/jira-plugin/
+Documentation is being moved to a new location on an experimental basis - please visit: https://mattermost.gitbook.io/jira-plugin/ - let us know your thoughts on the new format!

 # Mattermost Jira Plugin